PsychologyOur courses emphasise the real-world application of psychological theory.

 Paula Reavey is Professor of Psychology and Mental Health, and Course Director of the MSc Mental Health and Clinical Psychology.

-Marcantonio Spada is Professor of Addictive Behaviours and Mental Health, and Director of Student Recruitment for the School of Applied Sciences.
+Marcantonio Spada is Professor of Addictive Behaviours and Mental Health, and Course Director of the MSc Addiction Psychology and Counselling.